Arch Linux installation guide

 rd.luks.name=06b34979-42f7-4033-95bd-6587b49191a0=cryptroot root=/dev/mapper/cryptroot

-Next, edit the /etc/mkinitcpio.d/linux.preset and /etc/mkinitcpio.d/linux-lts.preset files, comment out the _image fields, uncomment the _uki and _options fields.
+Next, edit /etc/mkinitcpio.d/linux-lts.preset (or /etc/mkinitcpio.d/linux.preset if using the linux kernel), comment out the _image fields, uncomment the _uki and _options fields.
 Then, change the paths of the .efi files to /efi/EFI/....

-# mkinitcpio preset file for the 'linux' package
+# mkinitcpio preset file for the 'linux-lts' package

 #ALL_config="/etc/mkinitcpio.conf"